dmitrizzle/ArtSocket/README.md

 # ArtSocket STATIC
-This is a static render of ArtSocket website downloaded with `wget` from the original PHP servers that rendered the content of `master` branch here.
+This is a static render of ArtSocket website downloaded with `wget` from the original PHP servers that rendered the content of `raw` branch here.

-If you'd like to learn how the website core was built and functions please check out `master` branch.
+If you'd like to learn how the website core was built and functions please check out `raw` branch.

-#### This branch is based on static files generated from PHP/`main` on July 5, 2017.
+#### This branch is based on static files generated from PHP/`master` on July 5, 2017.

 ## Purpose
 This branch is the actively maintained version of ArtSocket.
 It's much simpler/lighter (no Stripe, MailChimp or any kinds of forms) version, designed for cheap hosting and simple maintenance.